unoplatform/uno.extensions/doc/Learn/Mvux/FeedView.md

 ### NoneTemplate

-If you set a template to this property, it will show if the data that was returned from the service contained no entries.
+Setting a template to this property will show when the data returned from the service contains no entries.
 For instance, if an `IFeed<T>` completed its request successfully with the server returning a `null` result, it's important to note that this is not considered an `Error`.
 Instead, it's still considered a successful result with no data.
 Similarly, when using `IListFeed<T>`, the `NoneTemplate` will also display if the collection is empty, as well as if the result is `null.`

 Example: